datacarpentry/cloud-genomics/episodes/04-which-cloud.md

 Certain projects and universities have direct access to the Open Science Grid, but any researcher can access it through the [OSG Connect](https://osgconnect.net/) entry point.
-If you apply for OSG access through this website, you will have a consultation with someone who can help you determine if your analysis is a good fit for and how to get started.
+If you apply for OSG access through that website, you will have a consultation with someone who can help you determine if your analysis is a good fit for and how to get started.

 The OSG is a great fit for problems that can be broken into lots of independent pieces.